 Writing Fellows: Information for Faculty

-Some faculty members have informed us that working with Fellows actually saves them time during the grading process as the papers are more focused and developed.
-Others maintain that while they spend the same amount of time, they can concentrate more on issues of course content because Fellows have already talked with students about matters of structure and organization.
-Several professors have also commented that working with Fellows led them to clarify their goals and expectations for students’ written work and even to revise their own assignments.
-While faculty and students benefit tremendously from participation in the program, Writing Fellows themselves also gain much, including extensive editing experience, an opportunity to improve interpersonal skills, and a chance to develop as writers, speakers, and educators.
-The faculty and staff of the program work hard to create a warm, friendly atmosphere in which genuinely collaborative learning takes place and students respond with loyalty and hard work.
+Some faculty have informed us that working with Writing Fellows saves them time during the grading process.
+Others maintain that while they spend the same amount of time grading, they can concentrate on issues of course content because Writing Fellows have already talked with students about matters of structure and organization.
+Several faculty have also stated that working with Writing Fellows has led them to clarify their course goals and revise their assignments.

 How do Writing Fellows benefit from participation in the program?